TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 22/Psalms 22.21.md

 ---

-Save me from the lion's mouth; Yea, from the horns of the wild-oxen thou hast answered me.
+Save me from the lion's mouth!
+Yes, from the horns of the wild oxen, you have answered me.